guillermosnipeml/html-style-guide/README.md

-html-style-guide
+MercadoLibre HTML Style Guide
 ================

-MercadoLibre HTML Style Guide
+This style guide will guide you follow through the standards of the code used among our web pages.
+If you notice that some important info is missing, or you want to contribute with it, just let us know.

 ## Overview